gleam-lang/website/language-server.md

 ## Zed

-Helix supports the language server out-of-the-box.
-No additional configuration is required and Helix will automatically start the language server when a Gleam file is opened.
+Zed supports the language server out-of-the-box.
+No additional configuration is required and Zed will automatically start the language server when a Gleam file is opened.

 ## Other Editors